 Talk to a licensed Insureon agent to add business interruption coverage to your BOP.

-A business owner’s policy covers many risks common to the personal care industry, but it doesn’t protect against work mistakes or employee injuries.
+A business owner’s policy covers many risks, but it doesn’t protect against work mistakes or employee injuries.
 Personal care professionals should also consider:

 Professional liability insurance: This policy can cover legal costs related to professional mistakes, such as customer complaints that a massage or skin treatment didn’t produce promised results.
 It's also called errors and omissions insurance (E&O).

-Workers’ compensation insurance: This policy is required in almost every state for personal care businesses that have employees.
+Workers’ compensation insurance: This policy is required in almost every state for businesses that have employees.
 Workers’ comp can cover medical costs and lost wages for work-related injuries and illnesses.

 Are you ready to protect your personal care business with a business owner’s policy?
 Complete Insureon’s easy online application today to compare quotes from top U.S. carriers.
 Once you find the right policy, you can begin coverage in less than 24 hours.